 Do I need to purchase any additional materials?

 No!
 Everything you need is included in the PDF download.
-You may want to have basic supplies like crayons, pencils, scissors, and glue on hand.
+You may want to have basic supplies like crayons, pencils, dice, scissors, and paper on hand for the hands-on activities.

 How long does it take to complete this unit study?